Transparent dark purple Travel Guide by Insurte logo

 The general requirements are:

-• A correctly completed Type D visa application form (this form can be downloaded for free online and is in both German and English).
+• A correctly completed Type D visa application form (this form can be downloaded for free online and is available in both German and English).

 • A valid passport that meets the following requirements: